deepsquare-io/grid/docs/workflow/40-workflow-api-reference/02-job.md

 Use a third-party group of steps.

-Is exclusive with "run", "for", "launch".
+Is exclusive with "run", "for", "launch", "steps".

 Go name: "Use".